RiFi2k/unlimited-tethering/README.md

 2) Hotspot your phone.

-3) run `ifconfig` inside Termux to get your current tethering local IP.
+3) Run `ifconfig` inside Termux to get your current tethering local IP.
 It will be the only 192.x.x.x spit out and generally for andriod will be ending in 192.x.x.42.
 Save this.

 4) Run `sshd -dD` inside Termux which starts an openssh server in debug mode to audit traffic.
 Your looking to see something like this as output from the above command.